Recruitment privacy notice

 Your application is only accessibly by those responsible for recruitment to the particular post.

-Any Equality and Diversity monitoring information you provide is securely destroyed once it has been captured; the information is recorded anonymously and is not stored with any information which could be used to identify you.
+Any Equality and Diversity monitoring information is recorded anonymously and is not stored with any information which could be used to identify you.

 If you subscribe to job alert emails, you will be required to provide your e-mail address, which will be used for the purpose of keeping you informed, by e-mail, of the latest jobs in your nominated field and location.
 Should you decide that you no longer wish to receive this information, unsubscribe links are provided in every job alert email that you receive.

-Any work place or personal reference, you provide is only used by the recruiting team.
+Any work place or personal reference, you provide is only used by the HR team.

 What is the legal basis for processing activities?